GTPCNZ

 The dashboard must:

-• use “explainer”, “source-informed scaffold”, “reference scenario”, “toy explainer” and “model-generated index”;
+• use “explainer”, “public-data anchored benchmark”, “reference scenario”, “educational explainer” and “model-generated index”;

 • describe outputs as model-generated indices, not observed New Zealand outcomes;